 With all of that interesting history in mind, you might be looking for some Saint Patrick’s Day movies to stream to get a bit more information on the patron saint, the holiday and plenty more.

-There’s also another captivating series titled, “Thin Places: A Journey Through Celtic Faith,” which offers insight into a group of heroes whose faith shook nations with the gospel of Christ during the Dark Ages.
+There’s a captivating series titled, “Thin Places: A Journey Through Celtic Faith,” which offers insight into a group of heroes whose faith shook nations with the gospel of Christ during the Dark Ages.

 Watch these shows and series and thousands of other entertaining and inspiring movies and TV shows right now with your free Pure Flix trial.